strongloop-bluemix/boilerplates/README.md

   ```

-## Infrastructure
+## Schema and specifications

 ### Customer Database

-All customer information is available from the SalesForce API.
+The ap will get all customer information from the SalesForce API.

 ### Inventory Database